DataDog/documentation/content/en/tracing/trace_collection/library_config/cpp.md

 It is recommended to use `DD_SERVICE`, `DD_ENV`, and `DD_VERSION` to set `env`, `service` and `version` for your services.
 Refer to the [Unified Service Tagging][1] docummentation recommendations on which value to set for environment variables.

 ## Environment variables
-To configure the tracer using environment variables, set the variables before launching the instrumented application.
+To configure the APM SDK using environment variables, set the variables before launching the instrumented application.

 `DD_SERVICE`
 : **Since**: v0.1.0 <br>